Drug Lord Juan Hernández Is FREE: "This is the Be Best Christmas ever!"

-The dapper ex-president of Honduras gets a presidential pardon
+The dapper ex-president of Honduras' narco-state gets a presidential pardon

 Juan Orlando Hernández, former president of Honduras and notorious cocaine kingpin, was released from prison on Monday, December 1, 2025, just one year and nine months into the 45-year sentence he received after his conviction in Manhattan federal court on drug trafficking and weapons charges.
 Holy toots!
 However did he manage that?
 Well, it turns out that a good friend, DJT, issued him a presidential pardon.
 Apparently, this is the sort of courtesy one corrupt president extends to another.
 For Hernández, this pardon was the Be Best Christmas gift EVER.